unagisoftware/ruber/README.md

 _ℹ️ If you run the `init` generator you should set the attributes in the generated initializer (`config/initializers/ruber`)_

 ## Cache
 Ruber uses a caching solution to improve efficiency (e.g., for caching tokens).
-By default, it uses a simple file cache (see below), but you can change the cache method by setting the `Ruber.cache` attribute:
+By default, it uses a simple memory cache, but you can change the cache method by setting the `Ruber.cache` attribute.

 ```ruby
 Ruber.cache = Redis.new